Internship Program Overview

 - CU Education Abroad -- A variety of programs where students can study and intern abroad, click here to search programs abroad with internships

-- CU Career Services -- Need help with your resume, cover letters, or networking skills to gain an internship?
+- CU Career Services -- Need help finding an internship, or with your resume, cover letters, or networking skills to gain an internship?
 Check out the resources available to you on their website.
 The Career Services Resource Library is a helpful link while locating an internship and during the IAFS 4930 class.
+Also check out their Handshake postings for internships.

 - You can find the most recent IAFS 4930 syllabus on our Syllabi page here -- Please read the syllabus carefully to understand the purpose of the course and expectations